David Stern and Stuart Gibbs, Writers

 - Help with writing duties including reading drafts, offering ideas and brainstorming with the writers.

 - Work on social media projects, including developing social media presence and updating websites.
 (Knowledge of WordPress is a plus.)

 - Provide “coverage” (summary and opinion) for scripts.
 This will give the intern the opportunity to read many current scripts on the market and gain a better understanding of what it takes to sell a project.

 - As in any internship, there will be office work and running-of errands.
 For this reason, it is necessary for the selected intern to have a car in Los Angeles for the summer.
 The right person for this internship will be eager to do all tasks, and and will look for opportunities to take on more than what is “required” of them.

 - With the successful completion of the more mundane activities connected with any job, there will also be some access to meetings that will give the intern a look at how things are done in the movie business.
 This will give the intern insight into how these writers careers work and a chance to meet some agents and other important people.

-- Stuart is currently at work on three separate book series, for which he will need a great deal of help with research and editing.
+Stuart is currently at work on four separate book series and several graphic novels, for which he will need a great deal of help with research, editing and proofreading.